hythloda/support-email/README.md

 https://your-slack-support-bot-NUMBERS.herokuapp.com
 ```

-Set the environment variables on Heroku, this is copy-paste from your .env file with a little edits in the prefix and `--app`:
+Set the environment variables on Heroku, this is copy-paste from your .env file with some small edits in the prefix and `--app`:
 ```
 heroku config:set SLACK_BOT_TOKEN=xoxb-MOREDIGITS --app slack-support-bot
 heroku config:set SLACK_SIGNING_SECRET=LOTSOFCHARS --app slack-support-bot